 Participants are required to commit to one month at a time.
 Insurance claims can be submitted for those on active therapy programs at KSLC.
 Some enter after years of individual social language therapy who may or may not still be in a school program, but need continual help in this area as they progress to more sophisticated levels of social communication skills.
 Groups at KSLC are goal oriented, and can be coordinated with any other active programs from our center, outside our center, or from school.

-Meets weekly on Wednesdays 6-7 P.M.
-This is a high functioning group for social language practice with peers.
+Meets weekly on Tuesdays 6-6:45 P.M.
+This is a high-functioning group for social language practice with peers.